df-map-archive/dfma-html5-map-viewer/README.md

 npm install
 ```

-To start the parcel server, and view the map viewer, run:
+To start the local dev server, and view the map viewer, run:

 ```
 npm start